Ways to Get Here

 What to Bring

-- Clear Sky provides all bedding, pillows and towels.
+- Clear Sky provides all bedding, pillows and towels (Note: if tenting, please supply your own bedding or contact us in advance)

 - Please bring only eco-friendly / biodegradable toiletries, as this keeps our septic system healthier.
-Please refrain from using strongly scented or perfumed products during your time at the center.
+Refrain from using strongly scented or perfumed products during your time at the center.

 - Each season brings its own qualities and we suggest checking below for appropriate clothing, footwear and incidentals.